sartura/drone/README.md

 Drone is a Continuous Integration platform built on container technology.
 Every build is executed inside an ephemeral Docker container, giving developers complete control over their build environment with guaranteed isolation.

+### Branch static recipe

+In this version it is possible to specify external .drone.yml - via DRONE\_YAML environment variable.
+If that variable is an absolute path, then drone won't load it from the repository, but from the drone host, so be sure supply it (with docker --volume or otherwise).

 ### Goals

 Drone's prime directive is to help teams [ship code like GitHub](https://github.com/blog/1241-deploying-at-github#always-be-shipping).
 Drone is easy to install, setup and maintain and offers a powerful container-based plugin system.
 Drone aspires to be an industry-wide replacement for Jenkins.